microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 #### b.
 Add the Azure Principle being used for Cobalt as a *Service Connection*

-> NOTE: The Service Connection Name should make sense to users and will be directly referenced in pipeline variable groups later.

-> NOTE: Take note of the custom name given to this service connection.
-This will be referenced in later steps needed to configure env variable groups.
+> NOTE: The custom name you choose to give to the Service Connection will be referenced in later steps needed to configure env variable groups.

 ```bash
 export SERVICE_PRIN_ID=""